MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 ## Create a MySQL database for Azure

-### Create a MySQL database server using the Azure Portal
+### Create a MySQL database server using the Azure portal

 > [!NOTE]
 >